Jolly004/AntiStalker/README.md

 ## Disclaimer

-Just a quick heads-up: this is a research prototype built for educational and defensive use.
+This is a research prototype built for educational and defensive use.
 While the heuristics are designed to help you spot threats, it isn't guaranteed to be 100% accurate.
 Please make sure you actually know what an app is before you go deleting essential system files.